HaxeFlixel/flixel-docs/documentation/01_tutorial/15-14-polish.html.md

 title: "14 - Polish"
 ```

-In this section, I'm going to show you a few simple tricks to add some polish and juice to your game.
-You may have seen me drop a few of these into the code earlier on, but we'll go through a few places now to talk about them.
+In this section, you're going to learn a few simple tricks to add some polish and juice to your game.
+Some of those have already been added here and there, but we'll go through a few places now to talk about them.

-First up, there's a simple effect we can do with our Camera to have it fade in or out.
+First up, there's a simple effect we can do with our camera to have it fade in or out.
 This works nice for transitions between states or screens.
-We can add it to each of our states' create function like so (right before `super.create()`):
+We can add it to each of our states' `create()` function like so (right before `super.create()`):

 ```haxe
 FlxG.camera.fade(FlxColor.BLACK, .33, true);